Phishing - What to Do Immediately After You Have Clicked a Suspicious Link and/or Fell for a Phishing Scam

 Other suggested actions to take afterwards:

 - Delete the phishing/scam email

 - Disengage from any conversations you have had with the malicious sender

 - Mark the email as spam/phishing

 - Warn others about the phishing email without forwarding the actual message/link to others so they don't fall for it too

 - Report the incident to your local IT professionals

-Or check out our latest featured film called: "The Cyber Zone: The Link to Disaster."
+- Or check out our newest featured film called: "The Cyber Zone: The Link to Disaster."